axckzz/J25-Progamming/arduino/arduino.md

 ## **Special_Character_Of_Alvaro Explanation:**

 **Problem:** In this program i had a problem the first time, the problem was that i dind't put quotation marks on the Serial.println.
-I'm going to show you the problem. ⚠️
+I'm going to show you the problem.❌

-**Solution:** the solution is to put the quotation marks in the Serial.println.
+**Solution:** the solution is to put the quotation marks in the Serial.println.✅

 ![Error](https://github.com/axckzz/J25-Progamming/assets/144990882/ac4ec7ff-1f56-41f4-b08e-bd99a86acd32)